Boxing For Kids – Is It Safe?

 First off, let’s get into the debate against boxing for youths.

-In an age of growing child obesity rates, surely we should be proud of these statistics and encourage kids into any and all forms of exercise?
+In an age of growing child obesity rates, should we should be proud of these statistics and encourage kids into any and all forms of exercise?

 Apparently not.
 According to this policy statement from the American Academy of Paediatrics and the Canadian Paediatric Society, the consequences of youth boxing are too severe to chance.
 In short, the policy states that children should not be allowed to practice boxing.

 What do you think?
 A load of hoo-hah?
 I mean, kids have boxed throughout history, and there was never a fuss made over it.
-What risks could be so great to completely ban kids from enjoying the sweet science?
+What risks could be so significant to completely ban kids from enjoying sweet science?

 Concussions can last up to ten days for youths

-But even more alarmingly, both paediatric societies agree that youth boxing holds the risk of “chronic and even fatal neurologic injuries”.
+But even more alarmingly, both pediatric societies agree that youth boxing holds the risk of “chronic and even fatal neurologic injuries”.

 Parents need to be aware that not all boxing injuries are temporary or reversible.
 In fact, 659 boxers have died as a result of boxing-related brain injuries from 1918 to 1998!